Indrayudh-Dhara/Dev-Projects/SpotifyProject/README.md

 # Spotify Project

-This is a Spotify Home Page , only using CSS and Javascript .
+This is a Spotify Home Page , only using HTML and CSS .

 # NOTE